UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

 # Remote Access to Research Computing Resources

-!!! warning
-    This document describes a service that is being trialled and is not available for general use yet.
-Until it goes into service please continue to use Socrates for remote access.

-# Remote Access to Research Computing Resources

 UCL's Research Computing services are accessible from inside the UCL firewall.
 If you wish to connect from outside, you need to either connect through a VPN or use SSH to log in to a machine accessible from outside and use that to "jump" through into the UCL network.

 <!-- Previously the recommended host for doing this was Socrates.
 Due to the degree to which this service is overloaded due to the prevailing pandemic increasing its use, ISD has built a new set of "jump" boxes which are designed to be fast, scalable and secure for access to Research Computing services. -->